aspect-build/rules_js/docs/js_run_devserver.md

 The devserver specified by either `tool` or `command` is run in a custom sandbox that is more compatible with devserver watch modes in Node.js tools such as Webpack and Next.js.

-The custom sandbox is populated with the default outputs of all targets in `data`. rules_js npm package link targets such as `//:node_modules/next` are supported.
+The custom sandbox is populated with the default outputs of all targets in `data` as well as transitive npm links.

+rules_js npm package link targets such as `//:node_modules/next` are handled efficiently.
 Since these targets are symlinks in the output tree, they are recreated as symlinks in the custom sandbox and do not incur a fully copy of the underlying npm packages.